About the EyUp! community lottery

 If I win can I donate the winnings to EyUp!?

-Absolutely and the charity would welcome the donation, but just by entering the lottery you are helping the charity and therefore service users and carers across the Trust.
+Absolutely and the charity would welcome the donation, but just by entering the lottery you are supporting the EyUp charity and therefore service users and carers across the Trust.

 How do I leave the lottery?

-You need to write to payroll at: Payroll Department, Kendray Hospital, Doncaster Road, Barnsley.
-S70 3RD to tell them you want to stop playing the lottery.
-Withdrawal from the lottery will be by one month’s written notification, or on ceasing to be employed by the Trust.
+You need to write to finance at: Finance Department, Fieldhead Hospital, Ouchthorpe Lane, Wakefield, WF1 3SP to tell them you want to stop playing the lottery.
+Withdrawal from the lottery will be by one month’s written notification.
 Members must have paid the full amount due in any month to be eligible for that month’s draw.
-Where any member ceases to participate in the lottery and has not paid the full amount due in any month then such amounts paid will be reimbursed by the employer’s payroll arrangements.
+Where any member ceases to participate in the lottery and has not paid the full amount due in any month then such amounts paid will be reimbursed.

 What happens if I’ve not paid?

 If any subscription is not received on the date the draw falls, the individual will not be entered into the draw until subscription recommences.
-The onus will be on each individual member of staff to ensure that his or her subscriptions are paid by the date due.
-If he or she receives no pay for one week or month, or insufficient pay to cover the subscription due, he or she must ensure that the amount of the subscription or the balance thereof is paid in cash to the promoter by the date when the subscription falls due.
+The onus will be on each individual to ensure that his or her subscriptions are paid by the date due.

-If any subscription is not received the promoter will take, at the earliest opportunity, such steps as are reasonably practical in all the circumstances to inform the relevant member that a subscription has not been received.
+If any subscription is not received we will, at the earliest opportunity, inform you that a subscription has not been received.

 No. Prizes will not be paid or delivered to any person other than the person to whom the winning number was allocated.